 “In the following year and a half or so, a flurry of activity would take place as the teams readied to bring the installations to CHOC: visits by CHOC leaders to Disney’s concept lab to provide feedback, discussions focused on which features would be best for the campus; multiple site visits to select the perfect location for each installation; a close review of structural needs for the installation; and more,” says Patrice Poidmore, associate vice president of corporate and community engagement for the CHOC Foundation.

-The Thompson Autism Center’s magic windows were well received – and a preview for what was to come in mid-March 2020, when artwork was slated for installation throughout CHOC’s main hospital campus.
+The Thompson Autism and Neurodevelopmental Center’s magic windows were well received – and a preview for what was to come in mid-March 2020, when artwork was slated for installation throughout CHOC’s main hospital campus.

 But before any additional installations could occur, the COVID-19 crisis mounted in Orange County and beyond, prompting significant changes to visitor policies at CHOC and a delay in the installation.